 NOTE 2: A rule with the "match-all" traffic descriptor cannot contain Connection Capabilities in the Traffic descriptor.
 The format and values of the Traffic descriptor component type identifier are defined in clause 5.2 of TS 24.526 [19].

-The PCF receives reporting from URSP rule enforcement for a given UE via Policy Control Request Triggers (see clause 6.1.3.5).